 Engagement on the vision for Tauriko West, Transport Network Plan recommendations, changes to the urban limits and boundary adjustments.

-Engagement on the boundary alteration process and shortlist of options for the Transport Network Plan, including cottage meetings with directly affected landowners.
+Engagement on the boundary alteration process and shortlist of options for the Transport Network Plan.

 Engagement on the draft structure plan and any alterations to the state highway designation.